An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: Introduction

 The paper is organized as follows.
-In Section~\ref{section:Hessenberg varieties} we review the definition and properties of Hessenberg varieties.
-Then, we explain the property of the Gysin map from a regular nilpotent Hessenberg variety to the full flag variety in Section~\ref{section:Gysin map}.
-In Section~\ref{section:preliminaries} we prepare a key lemma in commutative algebra to prove the main theorems.
-We prove the main theorems (Theorems~\ref{theorem:basisA}, \ref{theorem:basisB}, \ref{theorem:basisC}, \ref{theorem:basisD}, and \ref{theorem:basisG}) in Section~\ref{section:Main theorem}.
-In Section~\ref{section:Poincareduals} we first state a geometric meaning of the main theorems.
-Then, we prove that all of the Poincar\'e duals of smaller regular nilpotent Hessenberg varieties in a given regular nilpotent Hessenberg variety are linearly independent in classical types and types $E_6,F_4,G_2$ (Theorem~\ref{theorem:PoincaredualABCDE6FG}).
+After reviewing the definition and properties of Hessenberg varieties in Section~\ref{section:Hessenberg varieties}, we introduce the main object of the paper, namely the Poincar\'e duals of regular nilpotent Hessenberg varieties, in Section~\ref{section:Gysin map}.
+A key lemma in commutative algebra, necessary for the proof of Theorems~\ref{theorem_intro} and \ref{theorem_intro_typeD}, is recorded in Section~\ref{section:preliminaries}.
+We prove Theorem~\ref{theorem_intro} in type $A$ and explain how to adjust the proof in types $B$, $C$, and $G$, in Section~\ref{section:Main theorem}.
+We sketch the outline of the proof of Theorem~\ref{theorem_intro_typeD} in Section~\ref{section:typeD} and discuss the linear independence of the Poincar\'e duals (Theorem~\ref{theorem:Intro_ABCDE6FG}) in Section~\ref{section:Poincareduals}.

-Throughout this paper, (unless explicitly stated otherwise) we work with cohomology with coefficients in the real number field $\R$.

 \textbf{Acknowledgements.}

 We are grateful to Satoshi Murai for his invaluable help in the commutative algebra.
 We appreciate Hiraku Abe for fruitful discussions on a flat family of regular Hessenberg varieties.
 We also appreciate Martha Precup for kindly explaining a connectedness of regular semisimple Hessenberg varieties.
 The first author was partially supported by JSPS Grant-in-Aid for Research Activity Start-up: 19K23407.
 The second author was partially supported by JSPS Grant-in-Aid for JSPS Research Fellow: 17J04330.
 He was also partially supported by JSPS Grant-in-Aid for Young Scientists: 19K14508.
 The third author was partially supported by JSPS Grant-in-Aid for JSPS Research Fellow: 19J11207.
 The fourth author was partially supported by JSPS Grant-in-Aid for JSPS Research Fellow: 19J00312.
 He was also partially supported by JSPS Grant-in-Aid for Young Scientists: 19K14505.